Al-Kaf/REST-APIs-with-Python3.8-version2/readme.md

 # Stores REST Api

-This is bulit with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy
+This is bulit with Flask, Flask-RESTful, Flask-JWT-Extended, and Flask-SQLAlchemy

-Deployed on Heroku.